DuPAL-PAL-DUmper/DuPAL_Board/README.md

 - *Heat sink for the power regulator (optional, but recommended)*
 - *3x 16pin socket (optional)*
 - *1x 28pin slim socket (optional)*

-## Ideas for future versions

-- Replace the MAX232 and serial port with an USB connection, using an FTDI chip or similar
-- Implement support for 24 pin PAL chips